ClearGDPR/ClearGDPR/TROUBLESHOOTING.md

 If when trying to execute `docker/run` you get `ERROR: Bad response from Docker engine`

-Resetting to factory defaults in the docker menu (settings) fixed the issue.
+Try resetting to factory defaults in the Docker menu (settings).

 **ERROR: No such file or directory**